Nikhil964/Data-Engineer-Intern-Assignment/README.md

 The complete project is detailed as a two parts:

--Part 1: How to web scrape the data found in that site and also additional data found in each city website.
+Part 1: How to web scrape the data found in that site and also additional data found in each city website.

--Part 2: Cleaning the collected data and storing it in csv formatt.
+Part 2: Cleaning the collected data and storing it in csv formatt.